Keksoj/tetris-vanilla/README.md

 ### Javascript cons

-This _everything-is-an-object_ feature of javascript has dire consequences on the unsuspecting programmer.
+This _everything-is-an-object_ feature of javascript has unforgiving consequences on the unsuspecting programmer.
 When clearing full tetris rows and ticking down the pile, I wanted to shift every array element like this:

 ```js
 this.rows[y] = this.rows[y - 1];